Hear from a tutor and student about studying Law at Liverpool Hope.

 We recognise that assessment is a vital part of the student learning process and a variety of methods to assess your learning are used to reflect the fact that we all learn in different ways.
 We have recently reduced the number of summative (final) assessments but we retain a strong commitment to formative (practice) assessment opportunities as a way of promoting student confidence and assisting the learning process.
 Typically assessment includes formal written examinations, essays and legal reports, project work, observed research forums, individual and group (videoed) presentations and (voice recorded) conference advice sessions.

-The standard offer level is a minimum of 300 UCAS points, including a minimum of two A/A2 levels or equivalent.
+The offer level for 2014 entry will be between 260 - 300 UCAS points, including a minimum of two A/A2 levels or equivalent.

 |Law and Art & Design History||UCAS code V3M1|